Inter Europol Competition: 2019-2020: Le Mans and LMP2 debuts

-2021
+2021-2023: Performing in the WEC and winning Le Mans

-With a single Oreca 07 the team contested the LMP2 class of World Endurance Championship, moving up there from European Le Mans Series.
-Car 34 was driven by Jakub Śmiechowski, Renger van der Zande and Alex Brundle.
-Hélio Castroneves was to drive for the team in 1000 Miles of Sebring as a substitute for van der Zande due to Dutchman's IMSA SportsCar Championship commitments, but the race has been cancelled.
-Louis Delétraz replaced van der Zande in the race at Portimão.
+With a single Oreca 07 the team made their debut the World Endurance Championship, moving up there for the 2021 season from European Le Mans Series.
+Car 34 was driven by Jakub Śmiechowski, Renger van der Zande, Alex Brundle and Louis Delétraz.

-In their first races in WEC, the "Turbo Bakers" have been in the broad front of the pack and have steadily improved their results, placing 5th in the 6 Hours of Spa and 8 Hours of Portimão, as well as 4th in the 6 Hours of Monza.
+In their first season in WEC, the "Turbo Bakers" have consistently achieved results in the middle of the pack, finishing 5th in as many as four out of six races.
+The worst result was 9th at 6 Hours of Bahrain, after plenty of incidents.
+This allowed Inter Europol Competition to finish their debut season in the World Endurance Championship in 5th place.

-The team's third participation in the 24 Hours of Le Mans was the most successful race to date - the team finished 5th in the LMP2 class and 10th overall. Śmiechowski, Brundle and van der Zande, driving a car number 34, showed a good pace and avoided major mistakes and bad luck - with the exceptions of a puncture in Brundle's car, an unfaulted collision with the Racing Team India Eurasia car and problems with the refuelling machine.
-The team's drivers expressed their great satisfaction with the weekend at Circuit de la Sarthe, describing it as "an amazing result for such a small team" and claiming that "this brilliant team have a huge future."
+The team's third participation in the 24 Hours of Le Mans was the most successful race to date - the team finished 5th in the LMP2 class and 10th overall. Śmiechowski, Brundle and van der Zande, driving a car number 34 avoided major mistakes and bad luck - with the exceptions of a puncture in Brundle's car, an unfaulted collision with the Racing Team India Eurasia car and problems with the refuelling machine.

-The team finished the two WEC season-ending races at Bahrain in ninth (after incidents such as a collision with a United Autosports car, having to make an extra stop due to a door failure, and a 4-minute penalty for a tire allocation infringement) and fifth, allowing Inter Europol Competition to finish its debut season in the World Endurance Championship in 5th place.

 The other part of Inter Europol Competition racing programme for 2021 was LMP3 class of European Le Mans Series, in which the team took part running two Ligier JS P320 machineries.
 Prototype number 13, as in the 2018 and 2019 seasons, recorded better results than its sister crew, scoring three podiums in total, including one win - thanks to the efforts of German Martin Hippe, who has been driving for the team since the 2016 season, young Belgian Ugo de Wilde and their changing partners.
-This was enough to finish fourth overall, the weakest result since the 2018 season - primarily due to crashes and car's failures at Le Castellet and Spa-Francorchamps.
+This was enough to finish fourth overall - primarily due to crashes and car's failures at Le Castellet and Spa-Francorchamps.

 Crew number 14 recorded results in the middle of the ELMS stakes, finishing 6th overall - the best result ever for the #14.
-A total of nine drivers drove a second Ligier, including a former Italian motorcycle road racer Mattia Pasini and a Pole Mateusz Kaprzyk.
+A total of nine drivers drove a second Ligier.